tharos70/jdbc-swiss-knife/README.md

  - Database metadata reader
  - Database metadata based java code generator supporting:
    - spring-jdbc Dao basic implementation
-   - spring-jdbc Dao advanced implementation (COMING SOON)
- - Database metadata based yaml skeleton generator (COMING SOON)

 > So far, the only supported database is [Posgresql](https://www.postgresql.org/).
-Anyway, it's quite easy to extend the support to othes jdbc compliant platforms
+Anyway, it should be easy to extend the support to other jdbc compliant platforms

 ## Installing / Getting started

-Simply add the following snippet to you `pom.xml`
+Simply add the following dependency to you `pom.xml`

 ```xml
 <dependency>